florianeckerstorfer/florian.ec/source/_articles/2013-06-02-symfony2-functional-test-translation-key.md

     }
 }</code></pre>

 Now we need a way to switch the default translatior to our `NoTranslator`.
-The easiest way to do this is override the `translator.class` variable[^overridetranslator], however, this changes the translation for all environments and I want to change the translator only in the test environment.
+The easiest way to do this is override the `translator.class` variable, however, this changes the translation for all environments and I want to change the translator only in the test environment.

-Another way to override a service is to write a compiler pass[^compilerpass].
+Another way to override a service is to write a compiler pass.

 <pre><code class="php"># src/Acme/DemoBundle/DependencyInjection/Compiler/TranslatorCompilerPass.php